karltaylor/karltaylor.me/readme.md

 ### karltaylor.me

-Run `jekyll s` to serve the jekyll site locally
+Run `npm run dev` or `jekyll s --baseurl ''` to serve the jekyll site locally with the correct base URL.

 Run `jekyll b` to build into `_site`